dcarpintero/machine-learning/Transformer.md

 # Transformer: The Building Block for NLP Models
 *[Summary of the Transformer publications listed in the references below]*

 The Transformer is an encoder-decoder architecture aimed at reducing sequential computation (to speed-up the training time).
-It was proposed by Google in 2017, and has been widely used in Natural Language Processing tasks such as machine translation, reading comprehension, abstractive summarization, and text classification.
+It was introduced by Google and the University of Toronto in 2017, and has been widely used in Natural Language Processing tasks such as machine translation, reading comprehension, abstractive summarization, and text classification.

-The core contribution of the Transformer is the use a **self-attention mechanism**, which allows the model to weigh the importance of different input words (tokens) and contextualize them in relation to one another (irrespectively of their position).
+The core contribution of the Transformer is the use a **self-attention mechanism**, which allows the model to learn the relevance and context of all words (tokens) in an input, not just the neighboring words.
+It achieves this through attention weights (learned during the training phase) that determine the importance of each word to one another (irrespectively of their position).

 This approach results in **higher accuracy, improved computational performance, and better understanding of the flow of information** when compared to Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs), which process input sequentially and do not have a way to explicitly consider the relationships between words.
 In particular:

 - RNNs struggle to fully take advantage of modern fast computing devices such as TPUs and GPUs, due to their sequential nature.
+This limits RNNs by the amount of computation and memory needed, which increases exponentially with the window of text that the model sees.
 - CNNs are much less sequential than RNNs, but in most cases the number of steps required to combine information is correlated to the distance to the input (linearly for ConvS2S and logarithmically for ByteNet), which makes it more difficult to learn dependencies between distant positions.

     In contrast, the Transformer only performs a small, constant number of steps (chosen empirically), albeit at the cost of reduced effective resolution due to averaging attention-weighted positions.
 An effect that is addressed with Multi-Head Attention.